kachick/chawan/README.md

 	* table layout is supported, except for fixed tables
 	* the box model is mostly implemented, except for borders
 * forms
-* incremental loading of plain text streams and HTML documents
+* incremental loading of various kinds of documents (plain text, HTML, etc.)
 * JavaScript based navigation
 * JavaScript support in documents
 	* some basic DOM manipulation APIs are supported
         * off by default; use is discouraged until sandboxing is implemented
 * cookies
 * supports several protocols: HTTP(S), FTP, Gopher, Gemini, Finger, etc.
 * can load user-defined protocols/file formats using [local CGI](doc/localcgi.md),